-So, how do you playback 4/HDR content from Movies Anywhere?
+So, how do you playback 4k/HDR (Dolby Vision & HDR10) content from Movies Anywhere?
 Here are some simple steps.

 1. Purchase a Digital 4k Title

-You first need to purchase a digital movie or TV show in 4k (labeled “UHD” on FandangoNow, Microsoft, and Vudu).
-Not all digital titles offer 4k, or HDR for that matter, but most major releases are available in UHD with either Dolby Vision or HDR10/HDR10+ for High Dynamic Range (HDR) color depth.
-You can’t purchase a digital movie from MA itself, but the service will link you to a digital retailer such as Amazon Prime Video, Apple iTunes, or Vudu.
+You first need to purchase a digital movie or TV show in 4k (often labeled “UHD” or “Ultra HD”).
+Not all digital titles offer 4k, or HDR for that matter, but most major releases are available in UHD with either Dolby Vision or HDR10 for High Dynamic Range (HDR) color depth.
+You can’t purchase a digital movie from Movies Anywhere itself, but the service will link you to a digital retailer such as Amazon Prime Video, Apple iTunes, or Vudu.

 2. Use a Supporting Device

 There are plenty of devices that play 4k/HDR from Movies Anywhere — we hope yours is one of them!
-Movies Anywhere currently supports 4k/HDR on Apple TV 4k, select Roku 4k models, Chromecast Ultra, Fire TV 4k models, Nvidia Shield, Toshiba Fire TV Edition, and Sony Bravia Android Smart TVs.
-You can use the Movies Anywhere app (be sure to download the latest version!) or preferred movie service app to stream the movies.
+Movies Anywhere currently supports 4k/HDR on Apple TV 4k, select Roku 4k models, Chromecast Ultra, Fire TV 4k models, Nvidia Shield, Toshiba Fire TV Edition, and select Smart TVs.
+You can use the Movies Anywhere app (be sure to download the latest version) or your preferred movie service app to stream the movies.
 See a full list of specific 4k devices.

 3. Make Sure You Have Sufficient Internet Speed

 Movies Anywhere recommends a minimum internet speed of 25Mbps, but we’ve seen smooth 4k streams from 15Mbps without any interruptions.
-We also recommend hard-wiring your TV or device with an Ethernet cable rather than use Wi-Fi which can sometimes be affected by interference.
-But if you’re a gamer you already know this :)
+We also recommend hard-wiring your TV or device with an Ethernet cable rather than using Wi-Fi which can sometimes be affected by interference.
+Keep in mind that 4k Ultra HD content may use more bandwidth than lower resolution content, so be sure your service plan will give you the bandwidth you need to watch 4k.

 4. Check Your 4k TV & Streaming Media Player

 Make sure your 4k/HDR TV is displaying 4k resolution and HDR (High Dynamic Range).
 Look in the settings of your device to be sure.
 And, while streaming the movie you can check the output by pressing the Info or Display button on your remote or player.
 This should tell you if the title is displaying in 2160p with or without HDR.
-Audio format is also displayed, indicating the source (eg. Dolby Atmos) and actual output (eg. Dolby 2.0 channel).
+Audio formats are also usually displayed, indicating the source (eg. Dolby Atmos) and actual output (eg. Dolby 2.0 channel).